 6. My department has both paper and electronic copies of the same documents; will there be different retention schedules for each?
 If a department maintains records in two different formats (in this case, paper and electronic), they will have to decide which is the official copy for the department and the university, and which is the reference copy.
 Only the official copy is covered under the general retention schedule.
 No reporting is necessary if the reference copy is destroyed before the retention period is met.
 However, if both record types are kept through the scheduled retention period, both record types must be destroyed at the same time.

 7. What do I do with items that need to be transferred to the University Archives for permanent storage?
 Call or email the Trish Clark or April Akins to make arrangements for these items to be picked up.

 8. Where are the secure bins located?
-There are two in the Business Office, two in the Print Shop and five in the Financial Aid office.
+There are three in the Print Shop and five in the Financial Aid office.